 A Kovel Letter is not statutory law, and can be rejected by courts.

 Kovel is used very sparingly, since it is not statutory law, courts can reject Kovel, and Kovel does not provide confidentiality in routine tax matters — such as when an accountant prepares tax returns.

 What is a Kovel Letter?

-A Kovel Letter is used by attorneys/clients in situations in which the attorney and/or client must communicate with another non-attorney accountant such as a CPA or Enrolled Agent, but the Attorney wants to try to extend the privileged communications beyond the Attorney, and to the Tax/Accounting Professional.
+A Kovel Letter is used by attorneys/clients in situations in which the attorney and/or client communicates with another non-attorney accountant such as a CPA or Enrolled Agent, but the Attorney wants to try to extend the privileged communications beyond the Attorney, and to the Tax/Accounting Professional on legal/accountant issues.

 What is an Attorney-Client Privilege?

 The Attorney-Client Privilege is known as one of the strongest privileges that exists.

 The idea behind the attorney-client privilege is that for an attorney to best represent his or her client, it is important the client feels that information being provided to the attorney is confidential, so that the client can tell the “whole” story — without fear that the attorney may reveal the information at another time, and put the client’s freedom in jeopardy.